SofiaBlnchrd/AdaptiveFiltering/Readme.md

 # That's all
 That's all Folks..
-I hope the code works for you, if there is any error in the implementation let me know at sofia.blanchard77@gmail.com
+I hope the code works for you.
 If this page was of any help, please cite the paper of my friends: